KaryFramling/ciu/README.md

 cat(paste("Test set RMSE:", RMSE(testData$Sale_Price, res)))
 ```

-We create our vocabulary (only two level sthis time) and initialize CIU
+We create our vocabulary (only two levels this time) and initialize CIU
 object:

 ``` r